limbernie/limbernie.github.io/_posts/2019-12-01-heist-htb-walkthrough.md

 ![c60711f7.png](/assets/images/posts/heist-htb-walkthrough/c60711f7.png)
 </a>

 Now, if we can dump out the process memory, maybe we can search for the password from it?
-Long story short, SysInternal's ProcDump didn\'t work for me so I went for [`Out-Minidump.ps1`](https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Out-Minidump.ps1) instead.
+Long story short, SysInternal's ProcDump didn't work for me so I went for [`Out-Minidump.ps1`](https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Out-Minidump.ps1) instead.

 I appended the following line to the PowerShell script like so.